Hasmonean coinage

 Hasmonean coinage are the coins minted by the Hasmonean kings.
 Only bronze coins in various denominations have been found; the smallest being a prutah or a half prutah.

-Two Roman silver denarii are associated with the Hasmoneans; one has the inscription BACCIVS IVDAEAS; with its exact meaning unclear (short for "BASILEOS IUDAEAS", King Judas?).
-Both show a man thought to be Yehuda Aristobolus bowing before a camel with a palm branch in his hand.
+One Roman silver denarius is associated with the Hasmoneans, bearing a supplicant man bowing before a camel with a palm branch in his hand and the inscription BACCHIVS IVDAEVS (Bacchius the Jew).
+The individual on the coin has often been identified as Aristobulus II.

 The Hebrew inscriptions found on Hasmonean coins are: